sayedhmumit/sayedhmumit.github.io/_pages/about.md

 ---

+I am a Junior Scientist at Department of Biophysics, <a href='https://thebbrg.wordpress.com/'>  The Bangladesh Bioscience Research Group </a>.
+Chittagong, Bangladesh.
+Here i lead a team that works on
-I am an undergraduate student in Biochemistry and Biotechnology at the University of Science and Technology Chittagong (USTC), Bangladesh, with ongoing research involvement in RNA biology, genomics, immunology, and Computaional Biology.
+<a href='https://en.wikipedia.org/wiki/Immunotoxicology'> immunotoxocolgy </a> project of <a href='https://thebbrg.wordpress.com/'> BBRG </a>. with ongoing research involvement in RNA biology, genomics, immunology, and Computaional Biology.

-Alongside my academic work, I have been independently exploring theoretical astrophysics since high school, focusing on gravitational dynamics, black hole behavior, and the relationship between spacetime geometry and matter.
+Alongside, I have been independently exploring theoretical astrophysics since high school, focusing on <a href='https://imprs.aei.mpg.de/4909/dynamics-radiation'> gravitational dynamics </a>, <a href='https://en.wikipedia.org/wiki/Black_hole'> black hole behavior </a> , and the relationship between <a href= "https://www.sciencedirect.com/science/article/pii/S0393044013000430"> spacetime geometry and matter </a>.

 My goal is to build a solid mathematical foundation in classical mechanics, general relativity, and quantum theory to formalize theoretical ideas into testable frameworks.

 ---

-* Researcher & Scientific Grants Management Officer, Bangladesh Bioscience Research Group (BBRG), Bangladesh
+Other Personas:

-* B.Sc.(Hons) : Biochemistry & Biotechnology, University of Science & Technology Chittagong, Bangladesh.
+* B.Sc.(Hons) : Biochemistry & Biotechnology, <a href='https://ustc.ac.bd/'> University of Science & Technology Chittagong, Bangladesh </a>.

-* Academic contributor, The Cambridge Panel Academic, Cambridge University Press, UK
+* Academic contributor,  <a href='https://thepanel.cambridge.org/'> The Cambridge Panel Academic, Cambridge University Press, UK </a>.
 * Grads.
-Fellow, APS WIKI Scientist, American Physical Society, USA.
+Fellow : APS WIKI Scientist, <a href='https://www.aps.org/'> American Physical Society, USA </a>.
+*APS WIKI Scientist: <a href='https://www.wikipedia.org/'> WIKIPEDIA </a>.